duckdb/duckdb-web/docs/guides/odbc/general.md

 sudo yum install unixODBC-devel
 ```

-Remember to include the header file location in your `CFLAGS`
+Remember to include the header file location in your `CFLAGS`.

 For `MAKEFILE`:
 ```MAKE